Trestle table: Construction and uses

 Trestle tables figure prominently in the traditional American style of household furnishings, usually accompanied by spindle-backed chairs.
 The trestles in this case are normally of much higher quality, often made of oak and braced with a stretcher beam using a keyed tenon through the centre of each trestle.
 These typically support a high-quality waxed oak tabletop.
 Trestle tables are also used in the event furniture industry, they are the main table used at weddings and other types of venues today.

 Heraldry

-The trestle (also tressle, tressel and threstle) is (rarely) used as a charge in heraldry, and symbolically associated with hospitality (as historically the trestle was a tripod used both as a stool and to support tables at banquets).
+The trestle (also tressle, tressel and threstle) is (rarely) used as a charge in heraldry.
+It is symbolically associated with hospitality (as historically the trestle was a tripod used both as a stool and to support tables at banquets).